pydanny/pydanny.github.com/posts2012/2012-12-09-la-migrahack-charts.rst

 Possible Causes of for Internal Migration of Undocumented People
 =================================================================
 Our concept was to measure the effect of changing immigrant laws per state compared to income differences between regions.
-We present the following:
+We present the following, which will be on it's own hosted site shortly:

 Median Income over 5 years between States
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~